What is AP Art and Design?

 AP Art and Design is taken while students are in high school.
 Backed by The College Board,® is a college-level Advanced Placement course which prepares students wanting to submit a college-level quality art portfolio to art colleges or regular universities.
 Students can also embellish their high school resume when applying to colleges with this impressive portfolio of work.

-There are three different portfolio types:
+There are three different portfolio types (click for more information!):

 - AP 2-D Art and Design: Graphic Design, Photography, Illustration, Digital Art, etc.